- This page, Report disability parking abuse, is offered by

 Misuse can come in several forms, for example:

-The Registrar will suspend for 30 days the license or right to operate of a person who misuses a Disability Plate or Placard.
-Anyone who wrongfully displays a Disability Placard is subject to a fine of $500 to $1000.
+The RMV will suspend the license or right to operate of a person who misuses a disability plate or placard for 60 days for a first offense, 120 days for a second offense, and one year for a third and subsequent offense.
+Anyone who wrongfully displays a disability placard is subject to a fine of $500 to $1000.